cdk-patterns/serverless/the-waf-apigateway/typescript/README.md

 ## How To Test This Pattern

-After deployment you should see the API Gateway URL in the deployment logs or in the output of the nested stack.
+After deployment you should see the API Gateway URL in the deployment logs or in the cloudformation output in the console.
 Take that url and add /prod/helloworld onto the end and open it in a browser - if you see "Hello World!" it worked.

 After deployment try changing some of the rules like the geo block one to better understand how it works